matheuristic/plan9port-config/README.md

 - `surround`: Add surrounding brackets, specify a left-side arg (e.g.
   `{` , `[` , `$` , `<` , and so on) to use a specific bracket pair
   other than the default round parentheses `(` and `)`.
+- `t+`: Indent by adding leading tabs, specify an argument to change the number of tabs from the default of 1.
+- `t-`: Unindent by removing leading tabs, specify an argument to change the number of tabs from the default of 1.
 - `t2s`: Replaces tabs with spaces.
-Specify an argument to change the number of spaces to a tab from the default of `$tabwidth`.
+Specify an argument to change the number of spaces to a tab from the default of `$tabstop`.
 - `uline`: Underline text selection.
 Specify an argument to change the character for underlining from the default of '-'.
 - `upper`: Uppercase text selection.